 HM110 Introduction to Patient Care: 2 credit hours.
 This course teaches how to care for patients, residents and clients in a professional manner.
 Virtual Labs allow students to visualize clinical skills and experience interactive opportunities.
 Students examine safety precautions and regulations and acquire skills in first aid, taking vital signs and obtaining information for the physical examination.
+This course includes a blood pressure cuff, stethoscope and cover to assist with the Vital Signs content, which will be shipped after completing Exam 2.
 Prerequisites: None.
 Other: Transfer credit not accepted.